MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.7_history_manager.rst

 Stacking online
 ---------------

-While the agent interacts with the environment, the manager is a pure stacker: at every step it is fed the current entries, appends them to its internal buffers, and returns the stacked windows.
-Calling it returns a tuple ``(state, policy_kwargs)`` ready to be used as ``policy.draw_action(state, **policy_kwargs)``: the observation window takes the place of ``state``, and every other stream is returned under its own name.
-A stream whose value is not provided for a step is zero-padded, and :meth:`~mushroom_rl.core.history_manager.HistoryManager.reset` clears the buffers at the start of an episode, so the first windows are zero-padded from the left.
+While the agent interacts with the environment, the manager stacks the streams one step at a time.
+At each step it is called with the current observation, appends the entries to its internal buffers, and returns a tuple ``(state, policy_kwargs)`` ready to be used as ``policy.draw_action(state, **policy_kwargs)``: the observation window takes the place of ``state``, and every other stream is returned under its own name.
+The ``action_history`` stream is not passed in; the action drawn at each step is instead reported back through :meth:`~mushroom_rl.core.history_manager.HistoryManager.record_action`, and the manager uses it as the most recent entry of the window at the next step (realizing its ``offset`` 1).
+A stream whose value is not yet available is zero-padded, and :meth:`~mushroom_rl.core.history_manager.HistoryManager.reset` clears the buffers at the start of an episode, so the first windows are zero-padded from the left.

 .. literalinclude:: code/history_manager.py
-   :lines: 19-28
+   :lines: 19-27

 Running this prints the windows growing step by step.
-Note the effect of the ``offset``: at step 3 the ``obs`` window ends at the current observation (``offset`` 0), whereas the ``action_history`` window ends one step behind (``offset`` 1), so it holds the actions of steps 1 and 2, not the action about to be taken.
+Note the effect of the ``offset``: at step 3 the ``obs_history`` window ends at the current observation (``offset`` 0), whereas the ``action_history`` window ends one step behind (``offset`` 1), so it holds the actions of steps 1 and 2, not the action about to be taken.

 Reconstructing offline
 ----------------------